You buy life insurance to protect your loved ones. But life can bring many changes. With these changes, your life insurance needs may change.

 All of these are valid reasons for wanting to replace or switch life insurance policies.

-Before officially replacing your current policy, ask yourself these questions.
+Before officially replacing your current policy, ask yourself some questions.

 Questions to ask if you currently have a term life insurance policy: